astropy/astropy/docs/development/style-guide.rst

 =============

-Use numerals when exact times are expressed, followed by *ante meridiem* or *post meridiem* abbreviated in lowercase with periods, or use the twenty-four- hour system.
+Use numerals when exact times are expressed, followed by *ante meridiem* or *post meridiem* abbreviated in lowercase with periods, or use the 24-hour system.

 Examples
 --------